microsoft/promptflow/examples/tutorials/trace/README.md

 ![LLM-trace-detail](./img/LLM-trace-detail.png)

 * `@trace` to add your own trace for any function
-More common scenario is the applicaton has complicated code structure, and developer would like to add trace on critical path that they would like to
+More common scenario is the application has complicated code structure, and developer would like to add trace on critical path that they would like to

 There're more examples of using